harmony-co/hbp/README.md

 Every serialized HBP value begins with the HBP version used to encode it followed by a marker that represents the type of the data.

 ![representation image](representation.png)

+# Identifier

+The HBP identifier is the byte at the beginning of every payload that tells you the version of the protocol and allows developers to pass custom flags.

+The identifier is a single byte subdivided into 2 parts of 4 bits.
+The first 4 bits are reserved for the protocol version, parsers use this information to adapt to version-specific changes.
+The last 4 bits are used for user defined flags, spec compliant parsers will not validate or make use of this bits for anything, they are given to the user as-is.

 # Primitive Data Types